Skip to main content

 • music

-• “The soundtrack composed by Piotr Musiał is absolutely phenomenal and my favorite part of this game.”
+• “The soundtrack composed by Piotr Musiał (who also did music for Frostpunk and This War of Mine) is absolutely phenomenal and my favourite part of this game.”

 • replayability